KillingSpark/rustysd/Readme.md

 * The rest of the sd_notify API (with storing filedescriptors and such)

 Requiring small changes / additions transparent to the other modules:
+* Timeouts for service starting (should be easy for the current service types. might get complicated for type forking)
 * Patching unit definitions with dropin files
 * Socket options like MaxConnections=/KeepAlive=
 * Killing services properly.
 SigTerm/Kill/Hup/ executing the stop commands .....